es7s/macedon/README.md

       -i, --insecure                Skip certificate verifying on HTTPS connections.
       -f, --file FILENAME           Execute request(s) from a specified file.
 The file should contain a list of endpoints in the format '{method} {url}', one per line.
-Another supported (partially) format is JetBrains HTTP Client format, which additionally allows to specify request headers and body.
+Another supported (partially) format is JetBrains HTTP Client format, which additionally allows to specify request headers an body.
 The option can be specified multiple times.
 The ENDPOINT_URL argument(s) are ignored if this option is present.
+      -x, --exit-code               Return different exit codes depending on completed / failed requests.
+With this optio exit code 0 is returned if and only if each request was considered successful (1xx, 2xx HTTP codes); even one failed request (4xx, timed out, etc) will result in a non- zero exit code.
+(Normally the exit code 0 is returned as long as the application terminated under normal conditions, regardless of an actual HTTP codes; but it can still die with a non-zero code upon invalid option syntax, etc).
       -c, --color / -C, --no-color  Force output colorizing using ANSI escape sequences or disable it unconditionally.
 If omitted, the application determine it automatically by checking if the output device is a terminal emulator with SGR support.
       --show-id                     Print a column with request serial number.
       --show-error                  Print a column with error details (when applicable).
-      -v, --verbose                 Increase details level: -v for request info, -vv for debugging worker threads debugging, -vvv for response tracing  [0<=x<=3]
+      -v, --verbose                 Increase details level: -v for request info, -vv for debugging worker threads, -vvv for response tracing  [0<=x<=3]
       --help                        Show this message and exit.

 ## Proxy configuration